grafana/agent/docs/sources/flow/config-language/_index.md

 ```

 [River][RFC] is similar to HCL, the language Terraform and other Hashicorp projects use.
-River was inspired by HCL, but is a distinct language with different syntax and features, such as first-class functions.
+It's a distinct language with custom syntax and features, such as first-class functions.

 * Blocks are a group of related settings and usually represent creating a component.
-  Blocks have a name that consist of zero or more identifiers separated by `.`, an optional user label, and a body that contains attributes and nested blocks.
+  Blocks have a name that consists of zero or more identifiers separated by `.`, an optional user label, and a body containing attributes and nested blocks.
 * Attributes appear within blocks and assign a value to a name.
 * Expressions represent a value, either literally or by referencing and combining other values.
-  Expressions are used to compute a value for an attribute.
+  You use expressions to compute a value for an attribute.

-River is declarative, so the ordering of components, blocks, and attributes within a block isn't significant.
+River is declarative, so ordering components, blocks, and attributes within a block isn't significant.
-The order of operations is determined by the relationship between components.
+The relationship between components determines the order of operations.

 [RFC]: https://github.com/grafana/agent/blob/97a55d0d908b26dbb1126cc08b6dcc18f6e30087/docs/rfcs/0005-river.md